mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 ### [Google Search Console](https://search.google.com/search-console/about "Google Search Console")

 Google Search Console allows webmasters to measure search traffic and performance, fix issues, and optimize indexing for webpages.
-Since this data directly impacts your search engine rank, this is another essential tool from Google.
+Since this data directly impacts your search engine rank, this is another essential Google tool.

 ### [SpyFu](https://www.spyfu.com/)

-SpyFu is a competitive analysis tool that allows you to search for competitors websites, see their traffic, and download their keywords.
-This can quickly help you spy on competitors PPC strategy and SEO tactics.
+SpyFu is a competitive analysis tool that allows you to search for competitors' websites, see their traffic, and download their keywords.
+This can quickly help you spy on competitors' PPC strategy and SEO tactics.

 ![Spyfu]({{ site.baseurl }}/assets/spyfu.png)